raamnath025/Credit-risk-classification/README.md

 ## Results
 - **Machine Learning Model 1:**

-  Model 1, trained on the original data, gives an accuracy of 94.4% in predicting the 2 labels.
-The model is very good at predicting the healthy loans, with both precision and recall scores of 1.00.
-However, the model's performance in predicting the high-risk loans can be improved.
-The precision score for high-risk loans is 0.87, indicating that only 87% of actual high-risk loans were correctly predicted.
-The recall score for high-risk loans is 0.89, indicating that the model only identified 89% of all high-risk loans in the dataset.
+  Model 1, trained on the original data, achieves an accuracy of 94.4% when predicting the two labels.
+The model exhibits excellent proficiency in predicting healthy loans, as evidenced by perfect precision and recall scores of 1.00.
+However, there is room for improvement in the model's performance when it comes to predicting high-risk loans.
+The precision score for high-risk loans stands at 0.87, indicating that only 87% of the actual high-risk loans were correctly predicted.
+Similarly, the recall score for high-risk loans is 0.89, implying that the model identified only 89% of all high-risk loans present in the dataset.

 - **Machine Learning Model 2:**

-  Model 2 , trained on the resampled data, has an accuracy of 99.6% in predicting the 2 labels.
-The model peforms well at predicting the healthy loans, with both precision and recall scores of 1.00.
-The precision score for high-risk loans remains at 0.87, but the recall score has improved to 1.00, indicating that the model can now predicting all high-risk loans in the dataset.
+  Model 2, trained on resampled data, demonstrates exceptional performance with a remarkable accuracy of 99.6% in accurately predicting the two labels.
+Notably, this model exhibits excellent precision and recall scores of 1.00 for predicting healthy loans, indicating that it can effectively identify all healthy loans in the dataset.
+Furthermore, although the precision score for high-risk loans remains at a commendable 0.87, the recall score has shown significant improvement, reaching a perfect score of 1.00.
+This improvement suggests that the model is now capable of accurately predicting all high-risk loans present in the dataset.

 ## Summary
-Based on the analysis, it appears that **Model 2** outperforms Model 1 in predicting high-risk loans and has an overall higher accuracy in predicting both labels.
-Specifically, Model 2 achieved a relatively high precision in predicting high-risk loans while correctly identifying all high-risk loans in the dataset, which is considered a relatively good performance in this context.
-Therefore, I would recommend using Model 2 in identifying high-risk loans and overall better accuracy in predicting labels.
+After conducting an analysis, it has been determined that **Model 2** exhibits superior performance compared to Model 1 in the prediction of high-risk loans.
+Additionally, Model 2 demonstrates higher accuracy overall in predicting both types of labels.
+Notably, Model 2 displays a notably high precision in identifying high-risk loans and successfully identifies all high-risk loans within the dataset.
+Such performance is considered commendable in this context.
+Consequently, it is recommended to employ Model 2 for the identification of high-risk loans and for achieving improved accuracy in label predictions.